01 of 07

 Keep It Simple and Delegate

-It is also a good idea to delegate some responsibilities so you are not running around sweating it out.
-Assign a grill master for the day—there is always someone who loves to be behind the grill cooking, flipping burgers and rolling hot dogs.
-You may also want to consider asking someone to keep an eye on ice and drinks—when it's hot outside there is nothing worse than running short on ice cold beverages for your party goers.Continue to 3 of 7 below.
+It's a good idea to delegate some responsibilities other others, so you are not running around sweating it out.
+Assign a grill master for the day—there is always someone who loves to be behind the grill cooking, flipping burgers, and rolling hot dogs.
+You might also consider asking someone to keep an eye on ice and drinks—when it's hot outside there is nothing worse than running short on ice cold beverages for your party goers.Continue to 4 of 7 below.

 Plan an Interactive Menu

 You probably know what to serve at a classic barbecue, but did you know you can arrange the food so your guests do a lot of the work?
-Set up a build your own burger bar, a nacho table, or an ice cream sundae station.
+Set up a build-your-own burger bar, a nacho table, or an ice cream sundae station.
 This way, you are really only responsible for the ingredients, but not for assembling everything.
-And have fun with your set-up—there are so many great burger and hot dog toppings out there, feel free to be creative!
+Have fun with your set-up.
+There are so many great burger and hot dog toppings out there, so feel free to be creative!

-And of course when a guest asks "What can I bring?" take them up on their offer!
+Of course when a guest asks if they can bring food, take them up on their offer!
 Have some people bring side dishes and others bring desserts.
-Just keep track of the food so you don't have a table full of potato salads.Continue to 4 of 7 below.
+Just keep track of the food, so you don't have a table full of potato salads.Continue to 6 of 7 below.

 06 of 07